CourseReps/ECEN489-Spring2016/Assignments/4optout.md

+#Programming Challenge
-Provide information to your Tomcat server from your phone.
+Provide information to your Tomcat server from and android device.
 Your Server should then display this new information upon refrash.